This guide explains all you need to know about getting a colonoscopy in Singapore, as well as the cost factors of a colonoscopy in Singapore.

 Who does colonoscopies in Singapore?

-In Singapore, only accredited endoscopists who are specialists in General Surgery or Gastroenterology are allowed to perform colonoscopies.
+In Singapore, only accredited endoscopists who are medical specialists in general surgery or gastroenterology are allowed to perform colonoscopies.

-Endoscopy accreditation standards are identical across the board, regardless of specialty.
+Endoscopy accreditation standards are identical across the board, regardless of speciality.

 The specialists who perform colonoscopies most commonly in Singapore are: